AlexandraMorel/BigData_TP2/README.md

 `artist` is one of the family column which contains informations about the author of the song (singer's name, producter's name).
 `song` is also a family column, it gives details about the song (name, path, user's mark).
 `album` is the last family column with informations about the album (name, path of the cover, number of songs).
+Each columnn family is stored as one file (HFile) in HDFS.

 ### Management of data

 We program ManageHBase.java which allows to create a new record and delete one with its key.
+We create Research.java to search one or all files.